mskold-ab/www-mskold-com/support/EnhancedExportPro/h2-export-testexec-evidence.md

 * Attachments
 * Embedded screenshots

-The resulting document provides a complete record of what was planned to be tested, how and then the indivdual test was executed, and the evidence collected during testing.
+The resulting document provides a complete record of what was planned to be tested, how and then the individual test was executed, and the evidence collected during testing.
 Enhanced Export PRO preserves Azure DevOps identifiers, execution timestamps, tester attribution, result status, linked defects, comments, and attachments, allowing auditors and stakeholders to trace exported information back to the original Azure DevOps records.

 ### Common Use Cases